NiryoRobotics/ned_ros/sphinx_doc/source/stack/low_level/can_driver.rst

 CAN Driver
 ===================================

-| This package provides an interface between high level ROS packages and handler of CAN Bus
-| This package uses the mcp_can_rpi for CAN bus communication.
+| This package provides an interface between high level ROS packages and handler of CAN Bus.
+It uses the mcp_can_rpi for CAN bus communication.

-| It is used by only Ned and One.
+| It is used by only Ned and the Niryo One.

 CAN Driver Node (For only the development and debugging propose)
 -------------------------------------------------------------------